Stp139 Hamm

 The high ground of Mont de Couple between the villages of Audembert and Saint-Inglevert was an important strategic position for occupying German forces during the Second World War offering long-range views over this area to the south west of Calais.

-There were three strongpoints built here, all benefitting from its lofty 160m above sea level location.
+There were four strongpoints built here, all benefitting from its lofty 160m above sea level location.

 At the north west point of the mount was Stp139 Hamm, a well defended site which evolved from an observation position in 1940 to the site of an artillery HQ and batterie by 1944.